mesosphere/dcos-docs-site/pages/1.13/installing/evaluation/aws/index.md

 model: /1.13/installing/evaluation/include/data.yml
 render: mustache
 ---
+<p class="message--important"><strong>IMPORTANT:</strong> The Universal Installer has now been upgraded to `0.2`.
+If you already have a terraform cluster running please see the [update information](#universal-installer-02-update-for-aws) at the bottom of this page.</p>

 This guide is meant to take an operator through all steps necessary for a successfull installation of DC/OS using Terraform.
 If you are already familiar with the prerequisites, you can jump to [creating a DC/OS Cluster](#creating-a-dcos-cluster).